-Caring for a child with congenital adrenal hyperplasia (CAH) often involves addressing unique challenges related to their body’s ability to manage stress, salt, and water balance.
-There’s no special diet that cures CAH.
-However, choosing the right foods can help manage symptoms and support overall health.
+Caring for a child with congenital adrenal hyperplasia (CAH) often involves addressing unique challenges related to how well their body manages physical stress, weight gain, salt, and water balance.
+No special diet cures CAH, but the right food choices can help manage symptoms and support overall health.

-This article explains how CAH affects the body and suggests six food groups for your young children’s diet.
-There is no single “best” diet for children with CAH, and research on this topic is limited.
-It’s important to talk to a nutritionist or dietitian to find the best plan for your child’s needs.
+This article explains how CAH affects the body and suggests six food groups to consider in your child’s diet.
+There’s no single “best” diet for young children with CAH, and research on this topic is limited.
+It’s important to talk with a nutritionist or dietitian to find the best plan for your child’s needs.

 Congenital adrenal hyperplasia is a group of genetic conditions that affect how hormones are made in the adrenal glands.
 These glands produce cortisol, aldosterone, and androgens — hormones that help manage stress, regulate salt and water levels, and support growth and development.